 The Husband applied to court to reduce the amount or cancel the payments entirely.
 The Wife applied to increase them.
 Both parties applied to capitalise the orders, which means that if affordable, the Husband would make a once and for all payment, instead of paying monthly sum.
 The judge decided that the Wife’s basic income needs were £2,982 per month and her net income was £1,541 per month, leaving a shortfall of £1,441 per month but concluded that the payments should remain at £1,100 per month.
 The Wife then appealed this judgment and the Court of Appeal ordered that the Wife should receive an increased £1,441 per month from the Husband, to plug the gap.
 Part of the reason that the Wife needed £2,982 was to pay her rent, as she had not used the £230,000 to rehouse mortgage free, and that money had been spent elsewhere.
 Is fair to take the Wife’s rent into account as part of her financial needs, when she did not buy a mortgage free house as planned?
 This is the point that the Supreme Court is going to answer.

 We have extensive experience of dealing with variation and capitalisation of joint lives and term maintenance orders.
-Please contact us if you would like to discuss your particular situation with us.Get Expert Advice You can call us on 01908 904064 or email: email@example.com for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
-Copyright 2013-2018 Rainscourt Law LLP.
+Please contact us if you would like to discuss your particular situation with us.Get Expert Advice You can contact us for confidential family law advice.
+We offer free, no obligation, telephone consultations for qualifying individuals.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.